chrivand/amp_exclusion_management/README.md

 8. Copy the parsed exclusions from the CLI or from the created directory `exclusions` with a TXT file.

 9. Go to your AMP tenant that you wish to migrate exclusions into.
 Go to an existing **custom exclusion set** or create a new one.
 Click on **Add Multiple Exclusions...** and paste the copied exclusions.
-They should be auto-detected as the exclusion type.
+They should be auto-detected as the exclusion type (**please check this the first time you are migrating exclusions to a tenant**).
 Please check out the [AMP for Endpoints User Guide](https://docs.amp.cisco.com/en/A4E/AMP%20for%20Endpoints%20User%20Guide.pdf) for more information.

 10. Repeat steps 5 until 9 as many times as you would like.
 Most likely you will select `no` on the first prompt, since you don't have to download each XML file again each time.
 You can parse exclusions out of any policy XML file you would like.